Skip to main content

 1. Create Transit Gateway

-1. Go to KakaoCloud Console > Transit Gateway and click [Create Transit Gateway].
+1. Access KakaoCloud Console > Transit Gateway, and click the [Create Transit Gateway] button.

 Image